-Speaking with Mark Strecker and Gabi Schlinder about Amobee mobile advertising is both exciting and worrisome.
+Speaking with Mark Strecker and Gabi Schindler about Amobee mobile advertising is both exciting and worrisome.
 On one hand, new forms of media fill our digital and mobile devices as demand rises in developed and emerging markets.
-Quality of content varies, but consumers indeed have substantial news, sports and entertainment programs available.
+The quality of content varies, but consumers indeed have substantial news, sports and entertainment programs available.

 In fact, people seem to have an insatiable thirst for multimedia, causing telecommunications companies to transition from hardware to software, from dumb phones to smartphones.
 Consumers’ demand for mobile smartphone apps increases.

 Content producers–like mobiTV–deliver streaming video on a monthly fee basis through the carriers.
 Consumers willingly pay for some digital content–movies, sports, special events–but still shy away from most Internet services.
 That’s changing as customers mentally readjust from buckets of minutes to buckets of data.
 The carriers drool, content producers jump for joy and the mobile advertising folks happily wait for the next Gartner report.

 But mobile hardware, like tablets, has mesmerized consumers.
 Amobee’s Gabi Schindler constantly sees flyers’ using iPads and other touchscreen devices.
 She comments in the podcast about her vision of wireless-enabled glasses, watches and mobile augmented reality, powered by mobile devices with faster processors, higher screen resolution, and mobile broadband.
 How about a pad computer with a detachable phone built-in for an evening out?
 These technologies and applications offer mobile advertisers profitable opportunities for sophisticated advertising campaigns.